-This creates a request that will execute the robot named NewsMagazine.robot located at Library:/Tutorials.Library:/refers to the robot Library configured for the request.
-Here the DefaultRobotLibrary is used, which instructs RoboServer to look for the robot in the servers local file system, see Robot Libraries for details on how to use robot libraries.
+The following code creates a request that will execute the robot named NewsMagazine.robot located at Library:/Tutorials.Library:/refers to the robot Library configured for the request.
+Here the DefaultRobotLibrary is used, which instructs RoboServer to look for the robot in the server's local file system.
+See Robot Libraries for details on how to use robot libraries.